mmmohajer/baseDesign/README.md

 To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/master/src/TestComponents/TestRow/TestRow.js).

-Available props for this component is:
+Available props for this component are:
+- **showIn**: This is a prop that takes some of "xs", "sm", "md" and "lg", these values define in what screen sizes this component must be shown in.
 - **xs**: This prop is a number between 1 and 12 which indicate the size of column in xs screen.
 - **sm**: This prop is a number between 1 and 12 which indicate the size of column in sm screen.
 - **md**: This prop is a number between 1 and 12 which indicate the size of column in md screen.
 - **lg**: This prop is a number between 1 and 12 which indicate the size of column in lg screen.

-  The default value for this props is 12.
+ The default value for the last four props is 12.

 <hr>